If the profession of speech-language pathology no longer existed, I would choose to be a timekeeper.

-- Address the parts of a story.
 In order to maximize our students’ performance, I used a brain-based strategy of reciting the parts of a story through a rap.
 So, as the student walk down the hallway in a line, we are quietly rapping the story grammar components.
-Scroll down here to see our story grammar rap.
+Click here and then scroll down to see our story grammar rap.

 As the students walk down the hall, I am at the front of the line.
 I face them (while carefully walking backwards) and give fun action items.
 “Touch your head three times, tickle your left ear and rub your belly.
 Go!”
 It’s amazing how following directions while moving is a great motivator.